 - Landing Page: You may want to make it clearly visible that your website is for sale.
-To do that, you can include a simple landing page that mentions that the domain is for sale along with a “contact us” form that allows the visitor to send you an email.
+To do that, you can include a simple landing page (see my clickfunnels review) that mentions that the domain is for sale along with a “contact us” form that allows the visitor to send you an email.
 This gives you the opportunity to receive direct offers which can often be very valuable.

 - Redirection: You can do this after listing your website for sale somewhere.
 You’d then redirect the domain to the listing or auction in order to drive users who visit the domain directly to the auction and maximize its visibility.

 - Parking: While your domain is just sitting there waiting for its new owner, you might as well take advantage of it.
 Parking sets up automated advertising on your domain so that you earn money every time someone views/clicks on an ad.
 This could be especially useful if your domain is an expired one that’s already receiving traffic.
 Services that offer parking include Sedo, GoDaddy, 1and1 among many others.